fy0/slim/roadmap.md

 * change low-level engine, from aiohttp to asgi/uvicorn

-* keep most api stable
+* keep most of api stable

 * support query by post